krzwier/moby-dick/Readme.md

 words in Moby Dick.
 I broadened the scope of the project by allowing the user to input any text file and adding a simple GUI that displays the top 100 words in a histogram.

-This is a 48-hour project interview for Source Allies, Inc.

 ## Notes

 My word count numbers for Moby Dick are lower than many others that I found from searching the web.